Big Rivers Football League

 The Big Rivers Football League (formerly the Katherine District Football League) is an Australian rules football competition in the Northern Territory, Australia based in the Katherine region.
-Its governing body is AFL Northern Territory.
-It consists of 11 clubs, of which 2 are currently women's only, being Eastside FC and Katherine South (both having men's teams in previous seasons).
-In 2025, new teams Ngaliwurru Lions, Borroloola Thunders and Katherine River Sporting Club have joined the senior men's division, replacing Eastside FC.
-During its inaugural season (1988/89) K. Watson, for the Kirby's Agents, successfully claimed the leagues first MVP award.
+It was formed after the dissolution of Katherine Kangaroos of the NTFL in 1987.
+It is an affiliate league of AFL Northern Territory, who administer the competition.
+It consists of 9 clubs, of which 2 are currently women's only, being Eastside FC and Katherine South (both having men's teams in previous seasons).
+The Men's best and fairest medal is currently named after local Katherine football legend Doug Kelly.

-It consists of 1 Senior Men's (8 teams) and 1 Senior Women's Division (5 teams), plus Under 16's Boys, Under 16's Girls and Under 12 Mixed Divisions played during school terms.
+It consists of 1 Senior Men's (5 teams), 1 Senior Women's Division (6 teams) and a Men's Cup competition (3 teams) in the 2026 season.
+Katherine River Saints and Northern Warlpiri Mozzies (formerly Swans) have joined the senior women's division for the 2026 season.
 Most games are played at the Katherine Showgrounds, with the exception of a few games where teams get home community games or when the Showgrounds aren't available for use.
-Other grounds used for neutral games in 2025 included Kalano Oval, Katherine High School Oval, Tindal Oval, and Barunga Oval.
+Other grounds used for games in 2026 included Adrian McDonald Memorial Oval (Kalano), Tindal Oval, and Phyliss Winjorrotj (Barunga) Oval.
+Yearly Friday night showcase games are held at Barunga Festival between Arnhem Crows and another opponent for both Men and Women divisions.
+Grand Finals are a big event in Katherine, often drawing over 1000 spectators and both men's and women's grand finals are broadcast live on the AFLNTv YouTube channel.

+The start of the 2026 season was delayed by two weeks due to the March 2026 Katherine Floods, which affected the Katherine Showgrounds and Adrian McDonald Memorial (Kalano) ovals.